nathanreyes/v-calendar/docs/guide/README.md

 | | `YYYY` | 1970, 1971, ..., 2069 |
 | **Long Date** | `L` | 01/21/1983 (en-US), 21/01/1983 (en-GB), ..., 1983/01/21 (*civilized*) |

----

-## i18n

-VCalendar utilizes the [well supported](https://caniuse.com/#feat=internationalization) Internationalization API to derive month and weekday names and formatting.
-This helps keep the package size down, as well as supporting multiple locales in the most performant and isomorphic way.

-At the moment, this API still cannot provide all recommended default settings per locale (such as 'first day of the week'), so those settings are provided out of the box for a reasonable number of locales, with a decent fallback for those locales that aren't included.

 With all of this in mind, it is probably best that you rely on the the plugin's built-in methods for detecting the user's locale.
 However, if you would like to force a specific locale for all users, you may supply your own [default locale](#custom-defaults) using the [*language-region*](https://lingohub.com/developers/supported-locales/language-designators-with-regions/) format.

 ---